oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 The following rules apply:

-- An extension MUST NOT occur in any other place than specified.
+- An extension SHALL NOT occur in any other place than specified.
-- An extension MUST satisfy the Conformance Target "CSAF Extension".
+- An extension SHALL satisfy the Conformance Target "CSAF Extension".
-- The schema specifying the content and properties of the CSAF Extension MUST satisfy the Conformance Target "CSAF Extension Schema".
+- The schema specifying the content and properties of the CSAF Extension SHALL satisfy the Conformance Target "CSAF Extension Schema".
-- For official and registered extensions a CSAF Extension Package MUST be provided.
+- For official and registered extensions a CSAF Extension Package SHALL be provided.
 - CSAF Extensions SHOULD NOT provide CSAF Extension Overlay Tests for tests in the preset `extensions`.